 Maui also has some fantastic accommodations, including the extravagant Grand Wailea Maui, A Waldorf Astoria Hotel.
 There are, of course, other less pricey accommodation options, but finding budget accommodations on Maui is rather difficult.

 If you’re trying to find budget-friendly accommodations on either island, Airbnb is the way to go.
-There are even quite a few cool ones that are budget-friendly, if you want to check them out.
 Do note that Oahu has significantly more low-cost Airbnbs than Maui does.

 Oahu vs. Maui: Things to Do